Frank E. Boston: Death

-In 1960, Boston died in at the age of 69 in Einstein Medical Center.
+In 1960, Boston died, unmarried, at the age of 69, in Einstein Medical Center.
 Upon his death, his many peers from both the hospital and the Emergency Relief Squad came to sing at his grave.

 Boston was buried in Whitemarsh Cemetery in Pennsylvania.
 The First Baptist Church in Lansdale, Pennsylvania established a memorial consisting of a sculpture made by S.K.
 Miller, which exists today at 7th & Broad Streets in Lansdale.
 On June 8, 2022, the PA state legislature voted to designate part of State Route 2004 in Lansdale and Hatfield the Dr. Frank Erdman Boston Memorial Highway.